rrhg/rrhg.github.io/olm.md

-# An attemp to understand the OLM (OperatorLifecycleManager)
+# An attemp to understand the OLM (Operator Lifecycle Manager)

 ## What is the  OLM (Operator Lifecycle Manager)